yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Spellslinger.png?raw=true)

-> Magic and guns aren’t so different—arcane power is like gunpowder, a spell is like a bullet, and you are like a gun, directing your spells with precision at unfortunate targets.
+> Magic and guns aren't so different—arcane power is like gunpowder, a spell is like a bullet, and you are like a gun, directing your spells with precision at unfortunate targets.
 Spellslingers mix the disciplines of gunplay and spellcasting, sometimes loading arcane charges with your shots and firing bullets enhanced with lighting, frost, or flame.

-- Level 3: Bang, You’re Dead!
+- Level 3: Bang, You're Dead!
   - You learn the Finger Guns.
 When you hit a target with a Finger Guns attack, you can expend one Risk Die as a Bonus Action and add it to the damage roll.
 - Level 6: Spellshot
   - When you take the Attack action on your turn, you can replace one of the attacks with a casting of one of your Wizard cantrips that has a casting time of an action.
 - Level 6: Antimagic Shot
-  - When you score a Critical Hit and the target is affected by your Gut Shot feature, it also impedes the target’s ability to cast spells.
-While the projectile is lodged in the target, it can’t cast spells or take the Magic action.
+  - When you score a Critical Hit and the target is affected by your Gut Shot feature, it also impedes the target's ability to cast spells.
+While the projectile is lodged in the target, it can't cast spells or take the Magic action.
 Additionally, the target has Disadvantage on Constitution saving throws it makes to maintain Concentration.
 - Level 10: Inured to Magic
   - When you fail a saving throw against a spell or magical effect, you can take a Reaction to roll 1d6 and add it to the roll, potentially turning the failure into a success.